 If a driver is unable to meet these requirements, their driving privileges in New Hampshire may be suspended.
 Victims can file a claim with either their own insurance company or the insurance company of the at-fault driver.

-For information about auto insurance, see the New Hampshire Guide to Auto Insurance handbook.
+For more information, see the New Hampshire Guide to Auto Insurance handbook.